 15.5 Protection of Sensitive and Personal Data: The Five Safes Framework

 15.5.1 Safe Projects

-As noted in earlier sections, one of the common ways that the IMF gets access to administrative data is through providing technical assistance.
+As noted in section 15.3, one of the common ways that the IMF gets access to administrative data is through providing technical assistance.
 As these activities are undertaken at the request of agencies or instrumentalities within member countries, they are by definition considered safe projects by the member country.

 Performing program evaluations can be more challenging.
 Projects that can highlight potential issues and weaknesses with member countries are often sensitive, requiring buy-in from bureaucratic and political leadership in member countries.
 Given the ad hoc nature of proposing these research programs, each member country has different circumstances and criteria for evaluating research proposals.
 The IMF is generally most successful when proposing research projects on issues that the member nation wants to address.
 In the Peru example, the tax administration was interested in evaluating the effectiveness of their revenue mobilization program.
 When the IMF proposed a research project that addressed the specific question, it was easy for IMF staff to find buy-in at the tax administration for the project.
 In the Vietnam experience, the research project was undertaken in collaboration with the country authorities in the context of the IMF surveillance activities.
 It was considered safe as the project was part of IMF country engagement.